What if I am a cross-border worker?

 The rules regarding the social security position when individuals are working both in the UK and another country can be complicated.

-There is information on the social security rules in the pages on National Insurance for migrants.
+There is information on the social security rules in our pages on NIC in cross-border situations.

-If you are crossing the UK/Irish border regularly, you may find the Border People useful – a one-stop guide on cross-border taxation, social security and job-seeking, to health, education and banking and more.
+If you are crossing the UK/Irish border regularly, you may find the Border People useful – they provide information on cross-border taxation, social security and job-seeking, health, education and banking and more.